Can I get the Childcare Costs element of Universal Credit

-You may also get the Childcare Costs element if you have accepted an offer of work, but you must be due to start work before the end of your next assessment period.
+- have accepted an offer of paid work and are due to start work before the end of your next assessment period, and

 You can also get the Childcare Costs element for a month after you have stopped work, for existing childcare arrangements.